 Everyone understands that far too many people are dying of opioid overdoses.
 What seems to have been lost in translation is that many of those deaths have been caused by fentanyl, carfentanil and other potent synthetic opioids made in China or Mexico.
 They are smuggled into the U.S. using the United States Postal Service and other shipping strategies.
 A small amount can kill hundreds or even thousands of people.
 So far, US law enforcement hasn’t figured out how to stop the flow of these killers.

-The CDC has asked doctors to clamp down on opioid prescribing as a way to control the epidemic of opioid overdose deaths.
-As far as we can tell, this strategy has not stopped overdose deaths from drug abuse.
-In many cases, patients in pain have been abruptly cut off from their pain medicines.
-Not only are they suffering from the pain, they are experiencing withdrawal symptoms from lack of opioids.
+In many cases, patients in pain were abruptly cut off from their pain medicines.
+Not only did they suffer from the pain, they experienced withdrawal symptoms from lack of opioids.